 Owing to their parallel development of a leading business model in China, the two start-ups are now competitors.
 Ofo, founded in 2014 by four Beijing University students, initially targeted students and professors by installing their iconic cheap yellow bikes on 200 university campuses in 19 Chinese cities.
 Now present in 44 Chinese cities, with 3.69 million weekly users and an average of 500 000 rides per day, the start-up turns to face overseas markets.
 The brand, nicknamed by the Chinese “小黄车” (“little yellow bike”) has offered its bicycles on the campuses of Singapore universities since February 2017.
 But Ofo’s ambitions go further.
 On April 22nd, 2017, the company launched a test run in Austin, Texas during the South by Southwest Festival (SXSW), before opening its service to the students of Harvard University.
 This launch marks the first step of Ofo’s international expansion plan, which delineates a vision to reach ten American cities during 2017 and enter the European market beginning with London.

 Ofo would thus play on Mobike’s field.
 Mobike pioneered the concept in Shanghai in April.
 Now, with a penetration rate of 13.9% according to iResearch, the market leader is currently present in more than 50 cities and boasts 7.69 million users per week.
 The brand’s basic models, Mobike Classic and MobikeLite (featuring silver red wheels in Beijing and orange wheels in Shanghai) target middle and upper-class consumers.
 For instance, while Ofo only asks new users for a deposit of 99 RMB to register with the service, a Mobike account costs 299 RMB up-front.
-However, the service price is equivalent with 1 RMB for a half hour ride and 0.5 RMB with MobikeLite.
+However, the service price is equivalent to 1 RMB for a half hour ride and 0.5 RMB with MobikeLite.
 In China, Ofo is kicking into high gear.
 Since the beginning of the year, the start-up pursued an aggressive expansion plan foreseeing the addition of more than 10,000 bikes in eleven cities over a period of ten days.
 Moreover, much alike its challenger, Mobike starts an international expansion strategy.
 According to the Head of International Expansion at Mobike, Florian Bohnert, the company started operating in Singapore on March, 21st this year, where Mobike dropped their bikes on university campuses or in front of shopping malls, for instance.
-This should be only the start of a broad international expansion as the founders of Mobike believe in a global demand since day one.
+This should be only the start of a broad international expansion as the founders of Mobike believe in global demand since day one.
 Future target markets, so Bohnert, will be areas where pollution is a problem and where the government pushes a “green lifestyle” like in Singapore.
 However, this not only includes expanding in different Asian markets but to “different continents”.

 The dazzling success of Mobike, pioneer of the effective ride-sharing business model in China, attracted a wave of new entrants on the sharing bike market.
 Photo credit: Daxue Consulting.